tomaszkubacki/kafka_redis_store/docs/kafka.md

 ### KStreams

-> KStream
+> KStream definition
-: is an unbound log of key/value entries, which could be processed by java program
+: is an abstraction of partitioned record stream, in which data is represented using insert semantics
+> i.e. each record is independent of other events

+As a developer you can consider KStream as never ending (unbound) event log, which you can modify using kafka stream operations.

 important properties:
 - always insert only
 - similar to Log
 - unbounded data stream

-what does unbound mean ?
+what does the unbound mean ?
 : having start but not end - being possibly infinite at the end